edgedb/easy-edgedb/chapter2/index.md

 ## Filter

-Finally, let's learn how to `filter` before we're done Chapter 2.
+Let's learn how to `filter` before we're done Chapter 2.
 You can use `filter` after the curly brackets in `select` to only show certain results.
 Let's `filter` to only show `Person` types that have the name 'Emil Sinclair':

 ```edgeql
 select Person {